Programs and results

 Military Support Retreats

 GratitudeAmerica Military Support Retreats are a breakthrough, NO COST, 4-day immersive and intensive experience designed to help combat veterans and their supporters make peace with their past so they can begin planning for their new mission at home.
-Open to any post 9/11 Veteran who served in combat regardless of discharge status from the Active Component, Reserve, or National Guard, our retreats focus on post traumatic growth.
-We provide a supportive environment in which veterans can connect with their peers, gain critical coping skills and, interact with licensed counselors to begin healing where needed.
-Our retreats provide various activities including, nature-based recreation, yoga, breath awareness, kayaking, and dolphin interactions.
-In many cases our retreats act as a gateway for deeper levels of care.
+Open to any post 9/11 Veteran who served in combat regardless of discharge status from the Active Component, Reserve, or National Guard, our retreats focus on post-traumatic growth.
+We provide a supportive environment where veterans can connect with their peers, gain critical coping skills and interact with licensed counselors to begin healing where needed.
+Our retreats offer various activities, including nature-based recreation, yoga, breath awareness, kayaking, and dolphin interactions.
+Our retreats often act as a gateway for deeper levels of care.

 Where we work